gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 ![Stroom UI CreateReferenceFeed - xslt Translation - complete translation 2nd record](../resources/v6/UI-CreateReferenceFeed-57.png "xslt Translation - complete translation 2nd record")

-We have completed the translation and have hence completed the development of our GeoHost-REFERENCE reference feed.
+We have completed the translation and have hence completed the development of our GeoHost-V1.0-REFERENCE reference feed.

 At this point, the reference feed is set up to accept Raw Reference data, but it will not automatically process the raw data and hence it will not place reference data into the reference data store.
 To have Stroom automatically process Raw Reference streams, you will need to enable _Processors_ for this pipeline.

-### **Enabling the Reference Feed Processors**
+### Enabling the Reference Feed Processors

 We now create the pipeline Processors for this feed, so that the raw reference data will be transformed into Reference Data on ingest and save to Reference Data stores.